Explore cryptocurrencies and blockchain industry.

 Low transactional fees were one of the main initial selling points for cryptocurrencies.
 Although that hasn’t been true with Bitcoin lately, that still leaves us with hundreds of other projects that have successfully implemented a low fee transaction schedule.
 This means being able to pay just a fraction of a dollar for basically any payment, making this an attractive offer for everyone so much so that even crypto to fiat conversion presents itself with more usable rate than credit cards.

-As we all know, our personal information and identity is tightly connected to the credit cards and banks we use.
-This can create several issues with transactions, traveling, or even doing business overseas (sometimes domestically too!) since these things often include long, bureaucratic processes and the smallest mistake or inconsistency will halt the process.
+As we all know, our personal information and identity are tightly connected to the credit cards and banks we use.
+This can create several issues with transactions, travelling, or even doing business overseas (sometimes domestically too!) since these things often include long, bureaucratic processes and the smallest mistake or inconsistency will halt the process.
 Many factors may contribute to complicating the process as well, including loss of documentation, emigration, or even things such as age and financial history.
 Cryptocurrencies, however, are like cash- easy to use anywhere, anytime, for anything.
 In fact- since they don’t need to be converted based on the country or region, they are even more convenient than cash, and certainly a much more preferable alternative to credit cards.

 National patent and trademark offices are the clearest way to go if you have some kind of intellectual property to protect.
 A very well established infrastructure already exists in most nations, coupled with more recent international intellectual property protection programs.
 However, the 21st century has provided us with many ways to enhance nearly every aspect of private and public life.
 It has also provided new challenges for almost every field, intellectual property included.
 With that in mind, we want to once again look into the potential use of one of the 21st century’s greatest innovations- blockchain- in this particular field.